-Could ATC and the airport handled this better?
+Could ATC and the airport have handled this better?
 Probably.
-But the real solution was for the airlines to manage their departures by "pulling" the right aircraft from their departure gate so as to not over-
+But the real solution was for the airlines to manage their departures by "pulling" the right aircraft from their departure gate at the right time so as to not overload the ORD airport ATC system in the first place.